-But extroversion is not a world-wide phenomenon, and most scientist and psychologists agree that Western culture tends to favor extroverts.
+But extroversion is not a worldwide phenomenon, and most scientists and psychologists agree that Western culture tends to favor extroverts.
 Even our education system rewards extroverts who speak up and participate in class discussions.
 In many cases, grades are based on how much of an extrovert you are, as introverts tend to be penalized for not acting like extroverts.

 Which Group is the Focus of Your Alumni Programming?

 Alumni professionals tend to be extroverts.
 Our Western culture favors extroverts.
 Our education systems favor extroverts.

 This is likely the reason why most alumni programming focuses on attracting and engaging people like us extroverts.
 Events like club and chapter events, mixers, socials, happy hours, reunions, networking events, career workshops, career fairs, 5-Ks, recognition events/banquets, etc., all favor extroverts.